RaeOfChey/StudentStatsPlus/README.md

 5. [Questions](#questions)

 ## Description
-A dynamic back-end application for managing student data.
+**Student Stats Plus** is a dynamic back-end application for managing student data.
 Use MongoDB and Mongoose to calculate total student count and individual grades with aggregate functions.
 Built with Express.js for smooth CRUD operations.

 ## License
 This project is licensed under the MIT License, which allows you to freely use, modify, and distribute this software, provided proper attribution is given.